patrykandpatrick/vico/README.md

     ```groovy
     android {
         defaultConfig {
-            minSdkVersion 16 // Or 21 for Jetpack Compose.
+            minSdk 16 // Or 21 for Jetpack Compose.
             ...
         }
         ...